JCathey10/Dropshipping/README.md

 # Dropshipping
-This project was created by the Capstone 2020 team.
-It is unfinished in its current state.
+This project is an ASP.NET Core 3.1 Web App built by my Capstone 2020 team.